uaineteine/ArxivAPI/readme.md

   - Import MultinomialNB from sklearn.naive\_bayes.
   - Gensim and STOPWORDS for limitation on words to analyse
 2. **Perform report reading**
-  - Define a function read\_all(dirname, endswith) that reads all reports line by line, strip any leading/trailing whitespace from each line (line.strip()), and append the lines to the reports list.
+  - Define a function to read\_all reports line by line, strip any leading/trailing whitespace from each line (line.strip()), and append the lines to the reports list.

 ```python
 def read_reports(dirname, fileext):